Every night watching the news, we are bombarded with stories about the stock market, how it goes up or goes down.

-Have you ever really thought about how it actually works?
+Have you ever really thought about how it works?
 Everybody knows a little about the stock market, but not everyone has a good understanding of how the stock market works.
 Many investors see the stock market as a way to get rich quick, but if they don’t understand their investment, or how stock works, they could be in for trouble.
-Before investing, it’s a good idea to get a handle on some of the basic risks and benefits of owning stocks.
+Before investing, it’s a good idea to get a handle on some of the primary risks and benefits of owning stocks.

 Stock is a security in the form of shares, representing partial ownership in a company.
-Stockholders are also called shareholders, and shareholders who buy stock are buying interest in the company.
-Shareholders then hold a claim on part of the company’s earnings and assets, and collectively, shareholders own that company.
-Each shareholder’s ownership depends on the percentage of shares purchased, or the number of shares owned by a given individual divided by the total number of shares sold by the company.
+Stockholders are also called shareholders, and shareholders who buy stock are buying an interest in the company.
+Shareholders then hold a claim on the part of the company’s earnings and assets, and collectively, shareholders own that company.
+Each shareholder’s ownership depends on the percentage of shares purchased, or the number of shares held by a given individual divided by the total number of shares sold by the company.